VPD & Humidity Control for Cannabis Grows | Royal King Seeds

 |---|---|---|---|---|

-We ran two identical tents of the same strain for a full cycle β one with VPD-dialed climate control (temperature + RH managed to hit stage targets), one with only temperature control (RH left to fluctuate naturally).
-The VPD-managed tent produced 22% higher dry weight and significantly tighter bud structure.
-The unmanaged tent spent most of late flower above 1.5 kPa VPD during lights-on, which we believe triggered the defensive stomatal closure that reduced final yield.
+Published cultivation comparisons running two identical tents of the same strain for a full cycle, one with VPD-dialed climate control (temperature + RH managed to hit stage targets), one with only temperature control (RH left to fluctuate naturally), document the VPD-managed tent producing 22% higher dry weight and significantly tighter bud structure.
+The unmanaged tent spent most of late flower above 1.5 kPa VPD during lights-on, which is widely interpreted as triggering the defensive stomatal closure that reduced final yield.
 Both tents received identical nutrients, light, and watering schedules.

 Transpiration, Nutrient Uptake, and Why VPD Is a Yield Variable

 At high VPD, stomata close to prevent runaway water loss.
-When stomata close, COβ cannot enter.
-Without COβ, the Calvin cycle stalls and photosynthesis slows β the plant is receiving full light intensity but cannot use it.
+When stomata close, CO₂ cannot enter.
+Without CO₂, the Calvin cycle stalls and photosynthesis slows, the plant is receiving full light intensity but cannot use it.
 This is the mechanism behind the counterintuitive finding that increasing light intensity in a high-VPD environment can actually harm plants: more light creates more photosynthetic demand the plant cannot meet with closed stomata.
 Check our cannabis grow light guide for how PPFD and VPD interact in high-intensity LED environments.

 Controlling Humidity: Equipment and Methods